zealousweb/GutenGridMasonry/readme.txt

 the /assets directory or the directory that contains the stable readme.txt (tags or trunk).
 Screenshots in the /assets directory take precedence.
 For example, `/assets/screenshot-1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).

+media-grid-backend.png

-2. This is the second screen shot
+2. This is the second screen shot media-grid-lightbox.png

+3. This is the third screen shot media-grid-frontend.png

+4. This is the forth screen shot post-grid-backend.png

+5. This is the fifth screen shot post-grid-frontend.png

 == Changelog ==